christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Also, Caesar, Kaiser (German for Caesar), Kesar or Kaysar (Persian for Caesar), Kaisar (Ancient Greek for Caesar), Tsar (Russian for Caesar) and Khazar are not just phonetic coincidences.
 It all ties back to the Divine Julius cult.

 So, it seems that the Romans (in Anatolia) tried to assimilate the tribe that became modern jews by forcing their imperial cult on them and they got their identity from here.
-This is why several prominant members of this royal family identified as "Jews" despite being Aryan Sarmatians and Celtic Galatians.
+This is why several prominent members of this royal family identified as "Jews" despite being Aryan Sarmatians and Celtic Galatians.

 #### 6 Esus the Celtic Deity